Open-Systems-Pharmacology/docs/part-6/r-introduction.md

 A class defining the analysis of which input parameters have most impact on the output curves of a simulation.
 See [Sensitivity analysis](#sensitivity-analysis) for more information.

 `SensitivityAnalysisResults`
-Resuls of running the `SensitivityAnalysis`
+Results of running the `SensitivityAnalysis`

 `PKParameterSensitivity`
 The sensitivity (field `$value`) of a PK-Parameter (`$pkParameterName`) for the output `$outputPath` calculated for the varied parameter `$parameterName`.
 See [Sensitivity analysis](#sensitivity-analysis) for more information.